 Cracking the Comedy Code: Navigating Parody, Farce, and Satire in Today’s Humor Landscape

-📆 Your joke writing challenge topic for today is Parent-Teacher.
+📆 Your joke writing challenge topic for today is Cheap Airlines.

 Did you enjoy this video?
 Show this creator some love ❤️ by liking and subscribing to their channel on YouTube.